Gazing at the Great Mount

 And when morning-glories furl at night

-And mandarin-ducks lie side by side, All he can see is the smile of the new love,
+And mandarin-ducks lie side by side, All he can see is the smile

 While the old love weeps unheard.